-College Station, centrally located within easy driving distance of Houston, Austin, Dallas and San Antonio, provides an urban campus with a small-town feel.
-Ranked as the best college town by Livability.com in 2012, College Station offers a great college environment and a great place for families, with well-maintained parks, fields, recreation centers, trails and bike paths, as well as numerous entertainment activities, here or in the region.
+College Station, centrally located within easy driving distance of Houston, Austin, Dallas/FW, Waco, and San Antonio, provides an urban campus with a small-town feel.
+Its affordable cost of living, economic opportunity, and spirited country-vibe help it rank on multiple sites as a great town to live in.
+Ranked #6 in Livability’s and #16 by collegerank.net for 2017 Best College Towns and #3 by Forbes for Best Small Places for Business and Careers, College Station offers a great college environment and a great place for families, with well-maintained parks, recreation centers, trails and bike paths, as well as numerous entertainment activities here or in the region.

-College Station has the lowest cost of living index of the top schools featured by US News and World Report in the Best Public Affairs Programs, as well as member schools in the Association of Professional Schools in International Affairs (APSIA).
-Out of a 100-average, Bryan-College Station continues to rank in the low 90s for cost of living.
-Rate our caliber and our affordability and you’ll see why we are a “Best Buy” for your graduate degree.
+The Bryan-College Station community has a bustling population of about 200,000 residents and is centrally located within the state.
+Out of a 100-average, the area continues to rank in the mid-90s for cost of living.
+Compare our caliber and our affordability to competitor schools, and you’ll see why we are a “Best Buy” for your graduate degree.

-Though living expenses for each GBS student will vary according to personal needs, an estimated median cost for yearly expenses has been figured by Texas A&M University (Scholarships & Financial Aid) at approximately $14,000 a year (based on 20 credit hours a year and 9-month occupancy).
+Though living expenses for each Bush School student will vary according to personal needs, an estimated median cost for yearly expenses has been figured by Texas A&M University’s Scholarships & Financial Aid at approximately $20,000 a year.

-The total estimates of tuition/fees and cost of living is just over $24,000 a year for those qualifying for resident rates, which covers all GBS students for the reasons noted above.
-When these amounts are combined with the generous scholarships the Bush School offers its students, you'll see why the Bush School of Government and Public Service at Texas A&M University is a bargain buy from a top public and international affairs institution—with programs and faculty competitive with the best in the country.
+The estimated yearly cost for tuition/fees is about $12,000 per year, and the annual cost of living adds another $20,000.
+That puts our total cost per year at just under $32,000 before scholarship support.
+When comparing these rates to other top-quality programs in the nation, you'll see why the Bush School of Government and Public Service at Texas A&M University is a best buy from a top public and international affairs institution—with programs and faculty competitive with the finest in the country.